• HOME

 Ready to Design Your Wedding Flowers?

-If you’re looking for a wedding florist in Vermont who specializes in romantic, garden-style weddings, I’d love to help bring your vision to life.
+If you’re looking for a Vermont wedding florist specializing in romantic, garden-style weddings, I would love to help bring your vision to life.

-From florals to stationery, every detail is designed to feel cohesive, intentional, and completely you.
+From florals to stationery, every detail is designed to feel cohesive, intentional, and beautifully connected.

 BOOK YOUR